 HST1000 World History I (3)

 Surveys main trends, events, and themes separating and uniting major civilizations from the prehistoric to Early Modern Era (1650 CE).
+May not be taken if credit has been received for HST2020.

 HST1010 World History II (3)